leanml03/pok-dex-app/README.md

 * Click "Install" to install the extension.

-* Open your Interactive Pokémon Encyclopedia project folder in Visual Studio Code.
+* Open the APP project folder in Visual Studio Code.
 You can do this by selecting "File" in the menu bar and then "Open Folder", then select the project folder.

 * Once you've opened the project folder, find your encyclopedia's main HTML file and open it in Visual Studio Code.

 * Right-click inside the HTML file and select the "Open with Live Server" option from the context menu.
-This will open your encyclopedia on a local server and run it in your default web browser.
+This will open the app on a local server and run it in your default web browser.

 You should now be able to view and explore your Interactive Pokémon Encyclopedia in your local web browser!
 Make sure to keep Visual Studio Code open while you use the app so that the local server stays running.